gluoon8/commod/README.md

-# Project-III
+# Project-III: Simulation of a Van der Waals gas using Molecular Dynamics.

 ## Brief description of the project

-This project involves the development of a simple molecular dynamics program to simulate a Van der Waals gas of particles.
-The project requires collaborative work from all team members to ensure the successful implementation of a working program code.
-Each team member has a specific task that contributes to the overall functionality of the program.
+This project involves the development of a Molecular Dynamics code to simulate a Van der Waals gas, performing calculations in both serial and parallel modes.

+Additionally, this project requires collaborative work to ensure the proper functioning of the code.

 ## Team Members and Responsibilities

+Each team member has assigned tasks, which are indicated below:

 4. **Anna Monclús (@anna-mr98)**:  Initialize the configuration and define boundary conditions.
 Also coordinates the GitHub repository.
 1. **Aina Gaya (@ainagaya)**: Integration Newton's equations.